yogthos/yogthos.net/resources/templates/md/posts/2016-11-05-LuminusPostgresNotifications.md

 Let's run Figwheel to start the ClojureScript compiler before we start working on the client-side code by running the following command:

     lein figwheel

+Once Figwheel compiler starts, navigate to [http://localhost:3000](http://localhost:3000) in the browser to load the client-side of the application.

 #### Re-frame events